 6. Sustainable Travel Checklist

 One simple thing everyone can do is say no to single-use plastics.
-This includes things like plastic utensils, coffee cups, and packaged snacks.
+This includes items like plastic utensils, coffee cups, and packaged snacks.
 Carry your own reusable versions of these items.
-When possible, buy products that aren’t packaged in plastic.
+When possible, buy products that aren't packaged in plastic.

 7. Technology & Connectivity